 A scan rate study of each prepared SPCE was done for closer characterisation.
 Scan rate varied from 20 mV s-1 to 300 V s-1 and cyclic voltammograms were recorded and compared mutually (SPCE with SPCPE and SPGCE with SPGPCE).
 Corresponding cyclic voltammograms obtained at SPCEs based on glassy carbon powder are shown in Fig. 5.
 A linear relationship between the peak current density (both anodic and cathodic) and the square root of the scan rate demonstrated that the process is controlled by diffusion.
 Parameters of individual equations of the linear regressions (k; slope and q, intercept) with corresponding correlation coefficients (R2) are presented in Table II.

-As evident form the data obtained experimentally, polarisation of all prepared screen-printed electrodes is slower than for conventional paste ones.
-A little bit higher sensitivity towards K4[Fe(CN)6] was observed in case of electrodes prepared from the spectroscopic graphite powder than in case of glassy carbon-based electrodes.
+As evident from the data obtained experimentally, all prepared screen-printed electrodes are polarized slower than conventional paste analogues; SPCPE and SGCPE exhibited twice higher values of ΔEp.
+A little bit higher sensitivity towards K4[Fe(CN)6] was observed in the case of electrodes prepared from the spectroscopic graphite powder than in case of glassy carbon-based electrodes.